pelevesque/Mystical-Morpher/README.md

 the templates for the first and last frame contain the same amount of numbers.

-Mystic Morpher will create intermediary frames to reach the total number of frames specified.
+Mystical Morpher will create intermediary frames to reach the total number of frames specified.

 See ```source.txt``` for an example of a source.txt.